rchain/architecture-docs/execution_model/storage_and_query.rst

 ----------------------------------------------

 This layer will track access and storage of content.
 Software clients will be required to pay for creation, storage, and retrieval of all content delivered to/from the CDN, via microtransactions.
 Since storing and retrieving content is not free, why should a technical solution make it free to users like centralized solutions that subsidize the cost in indirect ways?
 With the promise of micropayments, the RChain platform can more directly charge for the storage and retrieval of content.

+.. [#] Note that by convention a continuation function is represented as a parameter named k.
+.. [#] This is only a subset of the verbs possible under this decomposition of the functionality.
+The verb fetch, for example, gets the data without leaving a continuation around, if there is no data available.